tedneward/Patterns/Behavioral/ChainOfResponsibility/README.md

 * **Added flexibility in assigning responsibilities to objects.** Chain of Responsibility gives you added flexibility in distributing responsibilities among objects.
 You can add or change responsibilities for handling a request by adding to or otherwise changing the chain at run-time.
 You can combine this with subclassing to specialize handlers statically.

+* **Ordering dictates priority.** If an earlier element in the chain handles the request, subsequent elements in the chain won't ever see the request.

-* **Receipt isn't guaranteed.** Since a request has no explicit receiver, there's no guarantee it'll be handled—the request can fall off the end ofthe chain without ever being handled.
+* **Receipt isn't guaranteed.** Since a request has no explicit receiver, there's no guarantee it'll be handled—-the request can fall off the end ofthe chain without ever being handled.
 A request can also go unhandled when the chain is not configured properly.

 ## Variations
 A couple of different takes on the Chain of Responsibility include: